Issaqueena Falls

 A Desperate Midnight Ride

 At some point, Issaqueena learned of a plan by her adopted father to attack the settlers at Cambridge.
 She stole a horse and rode the ninety-six miles from Keowee in order to warn Allen and the other settlers of the impending attack.
 As she rode, she named the creeks she crossed along the way by how far along the journey they where.
-Six Mile Creek, Twelve Mile Creek and others are still known by these names today as well as the town of Ninety-Six.
+Six Mile Creek, Twelve Mile Creek and others that are still known by these names today as well as the town of Ninety-Six.

 Thanks to her warning, the settlers where able to repel the attack, and afterwards she and Allen Francis where married.
 They settled down in Ninety-Six and began to plan their lives together, but their story wasn’t over yet.
 After some time, Issaqueena’s adopted father, Karuga sent braves south to capture the pair and return them to Keowee.
 For the next 2 and a half years, she and Allen lived among the Cherokee, but longed to be free.